zhiyiYo/Fluent-M3U8-Website/docs/quick-start.md

 ## Download Software
 Click [here](/download) to download the latest version of Fluent M3U8.

+If the software fails to start on Windows, please try running it with administrator privileges.

 ::: details Solution for macOS Warning about Damaged Application
 1. Open "Terminal" and execute the following command: